-Serving the interdependent missions of the Library and the College, our goal is to connect resources to researchers, and because both are constantly changing, our services are constantly changing as well.
+Serving the interdependent missions of the Library and the College, our goal is to connect resources to researchers.
 Books, films, music, and journal titles are available online as well as physically; we participate in consortial approaches to collection-building; we present information on the library’s website and via online exhibits; we catalog, digitize, and help preserve the rare materials in Special Collections and Archives; and we help present Union’s other unique cultural resources online, collaborating with partners across campus to support scholarship in multiple modalities.

 The generosity of donors has made much of this work possible.
 Endowed and gift funds help support the acquisition and digitization of materials, and we could not do without the Training Room in our area (gifted during the renovations to the library building in the late 1990s), where we constantly meet to plan new projects and keep our technical skills up-to-date.